 2. The SMF anchoring the PDU session sends Nnsacf_NSAC_NumOfPDUsUpdate_Request message to the NSACF.
 The SMF includes in the message the UE-ID, the PDU session ID, S-NSSAI for which the number of PDU Sessions per network slice update is required, Access Type and the update flag.
 The update flag may include one of the following values:

-- 'increase' which indicates that the number of PDUs established on the S-NSSAI is to be increased when the procedure is triggered at the beginning of PDU Session Establishment procedure or when a new user plane leg is to be established for an MA-PDU Session;
+- 'increase' which indicates that the number of PDUs established on the S-NSSAI is to be increased when the procedure is triggered at the beginning of PDU Session Establishment procedure or when a new user plane leg is to be established for an MA PDU Session;

-- 'decrease' which indicates that the number of PDU Sessions on the S-NSSAI is to be decreased when the procedure is triggered at the end of PDU Sessions Release procedure or when an existing user plane leg is to be released for an MA-PDU Session; or
+- 'decrease' which indicates that the number of PDU Sessions on the S-NSSAI is to be decreased when the procedure is triggered at the end of PDU Sessions Release procedure or when an existing user plane leg is to be released for an MA PDU Session; or

-- 'update' which indicates that for existing PDU Session the access type is to be replaced with a new access type during inter access mobility.
+- 'update' which indicates that for existing PDU Session the Access Type is to be replaced with a new Access Type during inter access mobility.

 NOTE 3: For SSC mode 3 PDU session, the SMF of the new PDU Session invokes the NSACF to increase the number of PDU Session and adds the new PDU session ID in the NSACF.
 When the old PDU session is released the SMF of the old PDU session invokes the NSACF to decrease the number of PDU Session and remove the old PDU session ID in the NSACF.